mussiscoding/tower-defense/planning_docs/school-planning.md

 ## Next Steps

-1. Design the XP/leveling curve for schools
+1. Design the RuneScape XP curve for schools (1-99)
-2. Create ability trees for each school
+2. Create simplified ability trees for each school
 3. Plan the Academy UI layout
 4. Balance the progression speed
 5. Design the respec system